1frenchfrog1/testgithub/README.md

 # testgithub
-This is the first test of PyChamr with Github
+This is the first test of PyCharm with Github